 - Stored For No Longer Than Necessary and Securely – all personal data is held within the Trust for the minimum amount of time to enable the stated processing purposes to be performed.
 Electronic and hard copies of personal data are only available to authorised Trust employees to perform these tasks.
 All personal data is held securely requiring key access and/or electronic password access using industry standard software.
 Computer systems comply with the Trust’s ICT security standards, and consumer payment systems comply with the industry’s PCI DSS compliance standards.
 Backups of essential personal data will be completed at regular intervals with a copy retained in fireproof reciprocals or held securely off site.

 - Right to Access Or Amend Your Personal Data – you have the right, on written request (and without charge), to receive an electronic copy of the information that the Trust holds about you.
 You also have the right to demand that any inaccurate data be corrected and to apply any processing restrictions to it.
-Any of these rights can be exercised by contacting the Trust’s Data Protection Officer.
+Any of these rights can be exercised by contacting the Trust’s Data Protection Contacts.

 - The Right to Be Forgotten – a data subject has the right ‘to be forgotten’ at any time.
 This means that you have the right to have your information securely destroyed at anytime unless another superior legal or contractual obligation takes precedent.
 We have set standard retention periods for different kinds of personal data (see our Data Retention Policy) and if you do not make a ‘request to be forgotten’ when the relevant retention period is reached your information will be routinely deleted.
 Printed copies of any information will be confidentially shredded or if in a larger volume, it will be sent away for confidential disposal (using a commercial secure disposal service) and a certificate of destruction will be retained by the Data Protection Officer.